nicolasteodosio/pyfeedrss/README.md

 * Or run `pip install -r requirements/dev.txt` and `pre-commit install`

 ### Env files ###
-* First you need to create the `.env` files, theres a `.env.example` that you can fill and then run `make create-envs`.
+* First you need to create the `.env` files, theres a `.env.example` that you can fill it and then run `make create-envs`.
 * It will be created 3 `.env` files:
     * `.env`
     * `.env.dev`